nus-cs2103-AY2122S1/tp/docs/DeveloperGuide.md

     Use case resumes from step 2.

-**Use case: UC05 - Delete a contact**
+**Use case: UC05 - Delete person(s)**

 **MSS:**

-1. User chooses to delete a contact.
+1. User requests to list persons.
 2. Track2Gather shows a list of persons.
-3. Track2Gather requests the user to specify the person to be deleted.
-4. User chooses a specific person in the list.
+3. User identifies specific person(s) to delete from the list.
-5. Track2Gather deletes the person.
+4. Track2Gather deletes the person(s).

     Use case ends.